dan-leo/masters/thesis/v8/4_results.md

 # Conclusion {#conclusion}

-Attenuation does not affect performance as much as the ECL level does, and includes degradation to latency, energy consumption and packet size.
+Attenuation does not affect performance as much as the ECL classes do, and includes degradation to latency, energy consumption and packet size.

 The inefficiency between the two South African MNOs can either be attributed to poor